 - Add more variables to a calculation

-- More deeply investigate calculated values as I have access to the code
+- Dive deeper into calculated values, since you have access to the code

 “Do Engineers Use Excel?” wrap up

 What’s your experience with Excel?
-How often do you use Excel?
+How often do you find yourself using it?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER